 - Property damage liability insurance of at least $25,000

 Insurance companies electronically submit policy information to the Georgia Department of Driver Services.
 If you are in an accident and do not have insurance, the first consequence is that you do not have any coverage for damage.
 The second consequence is that you will suffer the legal consequence of driving without insurance, including:

 - Criminal offense (misdemeanor)

 If you do not have insurance or are unable to obtain insurance, please refrain from driving until you have proper insurance!

 Call the Attorneys at CEO Lawyer Personal Injury Law Firm to Explore Insurance Policies Available to Cover Your Damages from an Accident

-Have you been in an accident in the Atlanta, Georgia area where your car was damaged or totaled but your insurance company or the other insurance company is not providing fair compensation?
+Have you been in an auto accident in the Atlanta, Georgia area where your car was damaged or totaled but your insurance company or the other insurance company is not providing fair compensation?

 Were you in an accident in the Atlanta, Georgia area where you were hurt but your recovery isn’t even enough to cover your medical bills?